 Context and objectives

-The proof-of-concept study focuses on the development of a garden monitor.
-Both airborne and spaceborne existing remote sensing technologies will be combined and its potential to locate and characterise garden and garden complexes will be explored.
+GARMON is an application project with the Flemish administration.
+The proof-of-concept study focuses on the development of a garden monitor through the integration of existing remote sensing techniques.
+Both airborne and spaceborne remote sensing technologies will be combined and its potential to locate and characterise garden and garden complexes will be explored.

 - Dataset (map) of garden parcels in Flanders